 There are several issues here: the definition of “evangelicals”; the understanding of the Church (ecclesiology proper); and the serious problem of similar language bearing entirely different meanings for the two parties.

-The Orthodox accusation that evangelicals ignore the role of the Church in salvation is entirely understandable when, as is the case, “evangelical” is something of a catchall term for an entire spectrum of believers, probably most of which view their relationship with God as a personal contract, transferrable amongst churches in the plethora of denominations comprising Protestantism.
-This conception of the individual’s role in the Church is entirely different to that of Orthodoxy.
-The only church outside the Eastern Orthodox communion which has a remotely similar ecclesiology is the Roman Catholic Church.
-Both share the understanding of the Church as the Body of Christ which is, like Him, both present in a visible, physical manner and in an invisible, spiritual manner, inseparably, with our ecclesiology directly reflecting our Christology.
+The Orthodox accusation that evangelicals ignore the role of the Church in salvation is entirely understandable when, as is the case, “evangelical” is something of a catchall term for an entire spectrum of believers, probably most of which view their relationship with God as a personal contract, transferrable amongst churches in the plethora of denominations comprising Protestantism and its offshoots.
+This conception of the individual’s role is entirely different to that of Orthodoxy.
+The only church outside the Orthodox communions which has a remotely similar ecclesiology is the Roman Catholic Church.
+Both Orthodoxy and Catholicism share the understanding of the Church as the Body of Christ which is both present in a visible, physical manner and in an invisible, spiritual manner, inseparably, with an ecclesiology directly reflecting Christology.
 It was necessary soon after the Reformation for its adherents to invent the idea (or rather to butcher the old ecclesiology) that “the church” is a solely spiritual entity, one with no identifiable physical counterpart, in order to decisively distinguish its movements from the Roman church.
 In Orthodox ecclesiology, intimately tied to Christology and Trinitarian theology, such an understanding is tantamount to Docetism, the heresy of describing Christ as only seeming to have been human.
-This heresy thus denies Him not only humanity through the Incarnation, but shortsightedly also thereby denies the possibility for the healing, salvation, and sanctification of our very human selves.
-Our salvation is both physical and spiritual, and is effected through communion.
-Communion with God is accomplished in the Body of Christ physically as well as spiritually, a reflection of His Incarnation in our own lives in the common life of the Church.
+This heresy thus denies Christ not only humanity through the Incarnation, but also thereby denies the possibility for the healing, salvation, and sanctification of our human selves.
+Salvation is seen by Orthodoxy as both physical and spiritual, and is effected through communion.
+Communion with God is accomplished in the Body of Christ physically as well as spiritually, a reflection of the Incarnation in human lives in the common life of the Church.
 So, Letham’s objection shows us a case not of Orthodoxy wrongly objecting through misunderstanding the ecclesiology of “classic Protestantism,” but rather of deeper objections rooted entirely in Orthodox theology and specifically ecclesiology.
 Letham’s objection here is based in his understanding of “church” which is deficient in the light of Orthodox ecclesiology.
 The Protestant understanding of “church” is not church at all in Orthodox understanding.
 I would indeed characterize this as a Significant Misunderstanding, but would posit it of the “evangelical” in this case rather than the Orthodox.

 Under the heading of “Substantive Disagreement” we come to some interesting items: